 - Four eyes structure and board oversight.
 This structure ensures the separation of power regarding vital functions of the Company.
-The board further reviews any decisions made by the Management while monitoring their activities; - Detection methods are in place in order to detect fraudulent activities. - The Company outsources its Compliance function to Mr Savvas Patsalides.
-The compliance officer in addition to its core responsibilities also ensures the accuracy of any statements made during the marketing and advertising processes.
+The board further reviews any decisions made by the Management while monitoring their activities; - Detection methods are in place in order to detect fraudulent activities. - The Company outsources its Compliance function to Fiduserve Management Limited.
+The Compliance Officer has established a monitoring program with the aim to evaluate whether the Company's operations are conducted in compliance with its obligations under the legislation and the effectiveness and appropriateness of the internal control measures of the Company.

+- The compliance officer in addition to its core responsibilities also ensures the accuracy of any statements made during the marketing and advertising processes.
 The Compliance officer also ensures that the information addressed to the client is fair, clear and not misleading. - The Company outsources the Internal Audit function to K. Treppides & Co Ltd, a member of the Institute of Chartered Public Accountants of Cyprus (ICPAC).
-The internal audit visits are performed in order to ensure that employees comply with the Company's internal procedures.

-- It maintains a contingency plan for disaster recovery and periodic testing of backup facilities. - The in house risk manager is responsible for the monitoring of the Company's risk exposure.
+The internal audit visits are performed in order to ensure that employees comply with the Company's internal procedures. - It maintains a contingency plan for disaster recovery and periodic testing of backup facilities. - The in house risk manager is responsible for the monitoring of the Company's risk exposure.